 Yes!
 You don't have to be an amazing student to win a scholarship.
 As long as you meet the minimum eligibility and you can write a good essay about yourself, you stand a fighting chance to win a scholarship.

 Can I Apply For A Scholarship At Any Age?

 Yes!
 Whether you are a 16-year-old high school student or a 50-year-old mother of six just returning to college, scholarships are out there for you.

 Are There Scholarships For Nontraditional Students?

-In short, yes.
-However, very few awards market themselves that way.
-Instead, look for traditional scholarships that don't exclude you based on your standout characteristics.
-Adult students, for example, should apply for scholarships that don't list an age requirement (most don't).
+Yes, but very few awards market themselves that way.
+Instead, nontraditional students should look for any scholarship that doesn't exclude them based on their age or other characteristics.
+Adult students, for example, can and should apply for scholarships that don't list an age requirement (most don't).
 Here's some additional advice for nontraditional students.

 Does Every Scholarship Require An Essay?

 No, but be wary of scholarships that do not require an essay.
 Sometimes, companies throw contests or drawings disguised as scholarships to get your email address and personal information.
 Research these scholarships before handing over your information.